-It is a supply it is a supply in the supervision of Alcohol and Drugs It is prohibited to bring alcohol, drugs, illegal substances, or substances onto college premises or to any associated activity such as work experience.
+Alcohol and Drugs It is prohibited to bring alcohol, drugs, illegal substances, or substances onto college premises or to any associated activity such as work experience.
 Any items should be confiscated if possible and the police will be notified where appropriate.
 Students suspected to be dealing or supplying drugs will usually be suspended immediately, pending investigation.
 Students should not be under the influence of drugs or alcohol whilst in college.
-In all cases, College Security (where available), a member of Safeguarding Team and the head of behaviour should be the first point of Bullying and Harasamant contact and notified immediately.
-A first aider should be notified if appropriate.
-Bullying and harassment is a form of emotional abuse Bullying and Harassment Bullying and harassment is a form of emotional abuse The College takes bullying and harassment seriously.
+In all cases, On-Call should be contacted.
+College Security (where available), a member of the college Safeguarding Team and the head of behaviour may also be involved at this stage.
+A first aider should be notified if applicable.
+Bullying and Harassment Bullying and harassment is a form of emotional abuse The College takes bullying and harassment seriously.
 This may be due to, but is not limited to, any protected characteristics, or other factors including poverty, body image, or ability.
-Bullying can also be online bullying, whether it has taken place inside or outside of college.
-It includes use of aggressive and derogatory language.
+Bullying can also be online cyber bullying, whether it has taken place inside or outside of college.
+It includes use of aggressive, discriminatory, prejudice and derogatory language.
 Some issues you may come across include: Homophobic (abuse due to a person's sexual orientation or perception of this) and transphobic bullying (abuse of trans identifying people or those questioning their gender).
 Gender - bullying because of someone's gender or sex, or use of misogynistic behaviour or language.
 Racism or bullying because of language, cultural or religious differences.
 Ability or neurodiversity discrimination.
 Harmful sexual behaviour or inappropriate sexual behaviour, including peer on peer abuse.
 All reports of bullying and harassment should be fully investigated, and appropriate action taken.
 Bullying or harassment of any kind must never be ignored.
 Damage to property A student purposefully damaging College property or having disregard to the building, fixtures and fitting will usually be considered as vandalism.
 They may be charged for the cost of any damage they incur.
 Violent or threatening Students demonstrating threatening or intimidating behaviour towards behaviour students, staff, visitors, or members of the public on or off college premises, including on transport to and from the College, will usually be suspended pending an investigation.
-Swearing and Respectful communications are a key to developing positive Abusive relationships.
-Where staff observe swearing or abusive language in Language shared spaces, including classrooms, they should appropriately and respectfully challenge, using restorative approaches.
-If the student responds to the challenge in an aggressive manner, staff should contact on- call.
+Swearing and Respectful communications are a key to developing positive relationships.
+Abusive Where staff observe swearing or abusive language in shared spaces, Language including classrooms, they should appropriately and respectfully challenge, using restorative approaches.
+If the student responds to the challenge in an aggressive manner, staff should contact oncall.
 We will never accept a student being verbally abusive.